 We have provided the costs associated with the different levels of segregation separately.
-Details can be found in our pricing disclosure document
+Details can be found at: Pricing Guidelines for Listed Products and OTC Derivatives Clearing Services

 Organisation of this document

 This document is set out as follows:

 - Part One A provides some background to clearing. - Part One B gives information about the difference between the individual client account and the omnibus client account, explains how this impacts on the clearing of your derivatives and sets out some of the other factors that might affect the level of protection you receive in respect of assets provided to us as margin. - Part One C sets out some of the main insolvency considerations. - Part Two provides an overview of the main variations on the different levels of segregation that the CCPs offer, together with an explanation of the main implications of each, and sets out links to further information provided by the CCPs.